Irwin-Calmag/Walmart-Sales-Analysis/README.md

 # Walmart Sales Analysis
 # Project Backgroung
 Walmart is an American multinational retail corporation that operates a chain of hypermarkets(supermarkets), discount department stores, and grocery stores in the United States and 23 other countries.
 It is headquartered in Bentonville, Arkansa.
-The store has significant amount of data on its weekly sales, CPI(consumer price index), unemployment, temperature and holidays.
+The store has significant amount of data on its weekly sales, CPI(consumer price index), unemployment rate, temperature and holidays.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve Walmart's commercial success.

 Insights and recommendations are provided on the following key areas:

-1. Sales trends: Analyze performance differences between holiday and non-holiday weeks and yearly sales trends.
+1. Sales Trends Analysis: Evaluation of performance differences between holiday and non-holiday weeks and yearly sales trends.
-2. Store performance: Determine the best-performing and worst-performing stores.
+2. Store Level Performance: Determine the best-performing and worst-performing stores and also top 10 best and worst performing stores.
-3. Economic influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.
+3. Economic Influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.
 The excel queries utilized to clean, categorize, and prepare data for the dashboard can be found here.

 An interactive power bi dashboard can be downloaded here.
-Targeted SQL queries regarding various business questions can be found here.
-The SQL queries utilized to inspect and perform quality checks can be found here.

 # Data Strucrure & Initial Checks
 Include an ERD (Entity relationship diagram)- can be created using CANVA The dataset consists of the following columns: